 Other than vagueness of mitigation policies, a failure to periodically review mitigation policies can also be challenged under climate change legislations.
 In respect of New Zealand's Climate Change Response Act, 2002, a court has held that the existing mitigation policy and its targets must be reviewed periodically, particularly, in this case, on release of the IPCC's Fifth Assessment Report which contained new scientific findings.
 Naturally, an omission by the state or its instrumentality to fulfil its mandate under climate change/environment protection legislation can also be challenged.
 This was the case in the previously mentioned earlier decision of Massachusetts v EPA.
 In this case from 2007, the EPA's decision of not regulating CO2 emissions from motor vehicles was challenged and the US Supreme Court found EPA to have failed in its mandate under the Clean Air Act, 1963 and compelled it to begin regulating vehicular CO2 as an 'air pollutant' under the act.
-The series of the periodically review mitigation policy and its decision of New Zealand's Countries and the interpretation of New Zealand's Countries and the interpretation policy and its decision p from recent cases include: inaction or omission; failure to fulfil the statutory mandate; and procedural deficiency.88
+The periodically review mitigation policies was challenged and the US Supreme Court found EPA to have failed in its mandate under the Clean Air Act, 1963 and compelled it to from recent cases include: inaction or omission; failure to fulfil the statutory mandate; and procedural deficiency.